Jubatian/rrpge-spec/specs/kcall.rst

 ------------------------------------------------------------------------------

+Video functions are allowed to terminate the user application if they are called while the Graphics FIFO is not empty.

 0x0300: Set palette entry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: kc_vid_setpal
-- Cycles: 100 + Video stall
+- Cycles: 100
 - Host:   Required.
 - N/S:    This function must be supported if the host produces display.
 - Param1: Palette index (only low 8 bits used).